UM2ii/Open-Source-LLM-Tools-for-Radiology/docs/Radiology report processing with Text Generation Web UI.md

 ### Step 2: Open Text Generation Web UI and download a model
 - To open Text Generation Web UI, run the one of the `start_linux.sh`, `start_windows.bat`, `start_macos.sh`, or `start_wsl.bat` files.
 - This will print "Running on local URL: ..." followed by a URL.
-Copy this URL into your webrowser to utilize the web user interface.
+Copy this URL into your web browser to utilize the web user interface.
 -